garrett361/transformers_notes/main.typ

 group and gradients are synced across groups.
 Ideally, all the workers in a group reside on the same node, hence the usual $T = 8$.]

-#block[
+#nice_box[
-  Essentials The cost of large weights can be amortized by first sharding its output dimension, resulting in differing activations across group members.
+  *Essentials:* The cost of large weights can be amortized by first sharding its output dimension, resulting in differing activations across group members.
 Later, the activations are brought back in sync via a .
 Weights which act on the sharded-activations can also be sharded in their input dimension.
-In the backwards pass, another is required.
+In the backwards pass, another `AllReduce` is required.

 ]